BMW Spark Plug Replacement Guide

 What are the best BMW spark plugs?

 OEM spark plugs are a good choice for factory-tuned BMW.
-They are tailored exactly for your engine type and are not expensive, either.
+They are tailored exactly for your engine type and are not expensive.
 Aftermarket brands like NGK, Bosch, or Denso can also be used.
 In that case, make sure you have your engine’s exact type.

 Conclusion

-It is unnecessary to change ignition coils every time you change the spark plugs.
+Changing ignition coils every time you change the spark plugs is unnecessary.
 Check the body, connector, and insulation for cracks and traces of contamination.
-If in any doubt, it is better to replace them with a new one.
+If there is any doubt, replacing them with a new one is better.
 They can fail without any prior warning signs.
 And they are not too expensive.

 Changing spark plugs and ignition coils on most BMW engines is straightforward.
 All you need is a basic set of tools and some elbow grease.
 This is a great job for a novice DIYer looking for experience.